In this article:

 Push Frequency and Load on Salesforce

 Data is pushed into Salesforce at the frequency at which you have your data set to sync in your Salesforce settings.
-This can be anywhere from every 30 minutes to every 24 hours and is configurable.
+This is configurable and can be anywhere from every 30 minutes to once a week.

 Load on Salesforce